 I tend to make one large and one small, which suits the family and guests for a few days.

 Using a pot with a lid, add the freekeh and 500ml of cold water and bring to a boil.
 Once boiling, reduce to a simmer and put on the lid.
 Cook until the water is nearly all absorbed and turn off the heat.
 (This is the same method you’d use to cook rice by the absorption method.)
-Leave the lid on and let it cool before using.
-The freekah needs to be cool before using, otherwise it can kill the yeast.
+Leave the lid on and let it cool before using it.
+The freekeh needs to be cool before using, otherwise it can kill the yeast.

 This can be done earlier in the day or days beforehand.
-Measured portions of cooked freekah can be frozen for later use.
+Measured portions of cooked freekeh can be frozen for later use.